 Apart from tombs and mausoleums – with the spread of Christianity – catacombs began to appear along the road, including: St. Callixtus, St. Sebastian, St. Pretext.

-At via Appia there are also remains of the Villa of Maxentius, which was originally only a villa, but under Maxentius it was extended with a mausoleum and a circus.
-The arena was so large that even 12 chariots could race on it, and even 10,000 people could sit on the stands.
+At via Appia there are also remains of the Villa of Maxentius, which was originally only a villa, but under Maxentius, it was extended with a mausoleum and a circus.
+The arena was so large that even 12 chariots could race on it, and even 10,000 people could sit in the stands.